fr34k8/web-sshmote/README.md

-# Slim - Simple Work
+# Web Sshmote

-A small skeleton application integrated slim and some packages
+A user interface for add remote ssh and run some scripts

 ## Installation

-This branch is for slim 3.
-For slim 2, please use the `1.x` branch!
+WIP